Athlete’s Foot (Tinea Pedis)

 How soon after treatment will I feel better?

 With proper diagnosis and treatment, your athlete’s foot should go away in one to eight weeks.
-And be sure to follow your healthcare provider’s instructions.
+Follow your healthcare provider’s instructions.

-It’s important to finish your full course of medicine, too.
+It’s important to finish your full course of medicine.
 During the early healing stages, itchiness and irritation will fade.
 Even if your symptoms go away, you may still have athlete’s foot.
-If you do not finish your full course of medicine, your athlete’s foot can come back and be harder to treat.
+If you don’t finish your full course of medicine, your athlete’s foot can come back and be harder to treat.

 Prevention